 The group meets three times a year.
 Meetings include guest speakers and an opportunity to talk with prospective members.
 During the final meeting of the year, the group reviews proposals submitted by University faculty and staff and then votes on which projects to recommend be funded with their combined annual gifts.
 Junior members have one vote, while full membership is permitted two votes.

-The Philanthropic Women’s group recently made a five-year pledge to help fund the William and Virginia Darr Endowed Honors Professorship.
+The Philanthropic Women’s group is helping fund the William and Virginia Darr Endowed Honors Professorship.
 This impacts about 100 honors students on the West Plains campus each year.
 Other projects have included funding tutors, equipment purchases and travel to conferences for various student groups.
 The group also furnished a classroom in Looney Hall, which serves as the new allied health building.